Heuglin's gull

 Heuglin's gull, or the Siberian gull (Larus fuscus heuglini), is a seabird in the genus Larus.
 It is sometimes considered as a separate species (Larus heuglini) but is usually treated as a subspecies of the lesser black-backed gull.
 Birds in the eastern part of Heuglin's gull's range are often paler grey above and sometimes considered to be a separate subspecies Larus fuscus taimyrensis (Taimyr gull).
-It is possible that they are a result of hybridization between Heuglin's gulls and Vega gulls.
+It is now thought that they are a result of hybridisation between Heuglin's gulls and Vega gulls.

 Distribution and habitat

 Heuglin's gulls breed in the tundra of northern Russia from the Kola Peninsula east to the Taymyr Peninsula.
 They are regularly reported from Finland and may breed there.
 They migrate south to winter in Southwest Asia, the Indian subcontinent, East Asia, and East Africa.
-Small numbers are seen in Southeast Asia, it has been recorded in South Africa and it may occur as a vagrant in Western Europe.
+Small numbers are seen in the eastern Mediterranean, and also Southeast Asia, and it has been recorded in South Africa.
+It may occur as a vagrant in Western Europe.